Health and Safety (H&S)

-- The current Army policy regarding the provision of pitchside medical cover for sports events is contained in the Duty Holding (DH) in the Army FRAGO Sport and Adventurous Training.
+- The current Army policy regarding the provision of pitch side medical cover for sports events is contained at Duty Holding (DH) in the Army FRAGO Sport and Adventurous Training.

-- Details and advice regarding rugby related health and safety issues can be found on in the RFU web site (England Rugby – www.englandrugby.com):
+- Details and advice regarding rugby related H&S issues can be found on the RFU website.

-- All clubs are reminded that it is the duty of the organising officer to ensure that a risk assessment is carried out and recorded prior to all rugby events in compliance with JSP 375 leaflets 11 and 23.
+- Rugby Officers are to ensure that Risk Assessments (RA) are carried out and recorded prior to all rugby events in compliance with JSP 375 leaflets 11 and 23.
 They are also to complete the ARU match safety checklist which should accompany the RA.